saeed-sufi/GA/README.md

 * In order to avoid falling into vanity trap:  All metrics should be actionable, accessible, and auditable.

 * Retention cohorts are the most important metric to measure product-market fit.
 Retention cohorts show whether the same cohort of users comes back week over week to derive value from your new product.

+* Entity data captures the current state of things.
+Event data captures the history of actions that happen over time.